aatifbandey/react-ssr-app/README.md

 # Git Inspector
 **Version 1.0**
-- A SSR react app with redux.
+- A full stack SSR react app with redux.
 On backend we have node, and koa.

 # Folder structure
 ```sh